darnelleMelvin/Web-Page-Data-Extraction-Script/README.md

 * pandas library
 * requests library
 * openpyxl library

-</br>You can install the required libraries using pip:
+You can install the required libraries using pip:
 ~~~~
 pip install pandas requests openpyxl
 ~~~~